Tangzl7/tracktor/README.md

         - [Inference Performance](#inference-performance)
 - [ModelZoo Homepage](#modelzoo-homepage)

-# Tracktor Description
+# Tracktor++ Description

-We present a tracker (without bells and whistles) that accomplishes tracking without specifically targeting any of tracking tasks, in particular, we perform no training or optimization on tracking data.
+The problem of tracking multiple objects in a video se-quence poses several challenging tasks.
+For tracking-by-detection, these include object re-identification, motion pre-diction and dealing with occlusions.We present a tracker (without bells and whistles) that accomplishes tracking without specifically targeting any of tracking tasks, in particular, we perform no training or optimization on tracking data.
 We exploit the bounding box regression of the Faster RCNN object detector to predict the position of an object in the next frame, thereby converting a detector into a Tracktor.